Got questions? You’re in the right spot!

 Pickup directly from our homestead in northern Franklin County, NC (by appointment only)

-Twice monthly pickup at the Wake Forest NC Local Food Collaborative (email signup near the bottom of the page)
+Twice monthly pickup on Sundays at the Wake Forest NC Local Food Collaborative (email signup near the bottom of the page)

 Are your products certified organic?

 Due to the certification process being lengthy and expensive, our products are not certified organic.
-However, we do use locally sourced non-GMO feed for our animals and regenerative practices/organic methods for the health of our soil, grass, animals, and garden.
+However, we do use locally sourced non-GMO feed for our animals and regenerative methods for the health of our soil, grass, animals, and garden.

 Do you have a price list?